drewpchannel/ffbcext/README.md

 select chrome extension called Yahoo Fantasy Football

-click setting and type in the name of your CSV file (has to be in the unzipped directory/ffbcext/rankings)
+click setting and type in the name of your CSV file (has to be in the unzipped directory/ffbcext/rankings) do not include .csv

 click save, then hit refresh